 During Finland's Winter War (1939-40), von Wright was exempted from military service, but he worked in a voluntary organization for propaganda on the home front.
 On May 31, 1941, von Wright published his doctoral thesis, The Logical Problem of Induction, and married on the same day his fiancée, Maria Elisabeth, née von Troil.
 After the outbreak of the Continuation War (1941-44), he worked at the Governmental Information Centre (Valtion Tiedotuslaitos).
 Like Kaila and most of the academic elite in Finland, he expressed his support to Germany in the war against the Soviet Union.
 Von Wright did not consider Nazism the most serious threat to culture and human rights but bolshevism.
 In 1943 he was appointed lecturer at the University of Helsinki and professor of philosophy in 1946.
 At that time he was only 29.
 During the following years he held of several other professorships at the Universities of Helsinki and Turku.
 Von Wright retired in 1961.

 Among von Wright's students in the post-war years was Jaakko Hintikka, who found his way to philosophy from mathematics.
 In 1948 von Wright was invited to succeed Wittgenstein.
-He worked in Cambridge for three years and invented the deontic logic.
+He worked in Cambridge for three years.
 During this period von Wright got to know G.E.
 Moore, whose influence – along with Wittgenstein and Kaila – was crucial for him.
 An Essay in Modal Logic, which he wrote in 1950, took a fresh look at the notions of necessity and possibility, discussed already by medieval logicians.
 His famous article 'Deontic Logic' was published in Mind.
 The article made von Wright the founder of modern deontic logic, which studies the logical relations between the normative notions of the permitted, the obligatory, and the forbidden.
 In these works, which influenced especially action theory, von Wright developed ways in which the concepts "ought to", "may", and "must not" can be restricted to sentences, which describe actions.

 Von Wright's study Treatise on Induction and Probability (1951) has been considered the most distinguished attempt to develop Francis Bacon's and John Stuart Mill's theories of eliminative induction.
 After Wittgenstein's death in 1951, von Wright decided to return to Finland.
 It was the most difficult decision in his life, he later said, but "it also felt a challenge to stay and work for the future of my country".
 However, he also spent much time abroad as a visiting professor.
 Many of his books were based on his lecture series, which he gave in several places from Vermland in Sweden to New York.
 His own chair in philosophy at the University of Helsinki was in the faculty of humanities.
 Its language of instruction was Swedish, but he also had the chair in practical philosophy in the faculty of political sciences, where he taught in Finnish.